riscv-android-src/platform-tools-tradefederation/atest/README.md

 Run the `$ lunch` command to bring up a "menu" of supported devices.
 Find the device that matches the device you have connected locally and run that command.

-For instance, if you have a marlin device connected, you would run the following command:
+For instance, if you have an ARM device connected, you would run the following command:

-`$ lunch marlin-userdebug`
+`$ lunch aosp_arm64-eng`

 This will set various environment variables necessary for running atest.
 It will also add the atest command to your $PATH.